+5.4.35.4.4 Maintenance and Easement

+1185 The permittee is responsible for developing and adhering to a maintenance plan for the permitted project, including the acquisition of all necessary easements.
+1186 pond to be drawn down in 24 hours or less.

+b.
+Minimize new impervious surfaces

+- 1187 A. All stormwater management structures and facilities must be designed for maintenance access 1188 and properly maintained in perpetuity so that they continue to function as designed. - B. A maintenance plan shall identify and protect the design, capacity, and functionality of on-site and off-site stormwater management facilities; specify the methods; and schedule responsible parties for maintenance for every stormwater management facility.

+diffuse stormwater entering the HVRA and avoid concentrated discharges.

-- 1168 a.
-Minimize new impervious surfaces 1169 b.
-Minimize the discharge from connected impervious surfaces by discharging to vegetated areas or grass swales and using other nonstructural controls 1170 1171 c.
-Use infiltration or other volume reduction practices to reduce stormwater runoff in excess of pre-project conditions (up to the 2-year, 24-hour precipitation event) 1172 1173 d.
-Design an appropriate combination of measures, such as shading, filtered bottom 1174 withdrawal, vegetated swale discharges, or constructed wetland treatment cells, that will limit temperature increases when incorporating ponding.
-Also, design the 1175 1176 pond to be drawn down in 24 hours or less.
-1177 e.
-Use other methods that will minimize any increase in trout water temperature 1178 iv.
-Diffusion of runoff: stormwater discharge points in the HVRA shall incorporate BMPs to 1179 diffuse stormwater entering the HVRA and avoid concentrated discharges.
-1180 5.4.35.4.4 Maintenance and Easement 1181 The permittee is responsible for developing and adhering to a maintenance plan for the permitted 1182 project, including the acquisition of all necessary easements.
-1183 A. All stormwater management structures and facilities must be designed for maintenance access and properly maintained in perpetuity so that they continue to function as designed.
-1184 1185 B. A maintenance plan shall identify and protect the design, capacity, and functionality of on-site 1186 and off-site stormwater management facilities; specify the methods; and schedule responsible 1187 parties for maintenance for every stormwater management facility.
-1188 C. The maintenance agreement shall be recorded with the applicable county (Carver, Dakota, 1189 Hennepin, Scott, or Ramsey) as part of the LGU or other development approval process.
-The 1190 District may require that stormwater management structures and facilities be publicly dedicated 1191 or placed in a conservation easement, giving rights of enforcement to an LGU, the District, or 1192 other appropriate public authority.
-1193 D. A public entity assuming a maintenance obligation may submit a written executed agreement in lieu of the recorded maintenance agreement.
-1194 1195 5.4.45.4.5 Alternative Measures 1196 At sites where infiltration is infeasible, an applicant must comply with the NPDES General Construction 1197 Permit, issued by the MPCA, August 1, 2018, as amended.
-1198 5.4.6 Regional Facilities 1199 Off-site stormwater management facility approved under a prior permit or approval by an entity other 1200 than the District may not be used without prior District approval.
-Applicants wishing to use a regional 1201 facility to meet their stormwater management requirements are encouraged to discuss the plan with - 1202 District staff early in the permitting process.
+c.
+Minimize the discharge from connected impervious surfaces by discharging to d.
+Use infiltration or other volume reduction practices to reduce stormwater runoff in excess of pre-project conditions (up to the 2-year, 24-hour precipitation event)

+e.
+Design an appropriate combination of measures, such as shading, filtered bottom withdrawal, vegetated swale discharges, or constructed wetland treatment cells, f.
+Use other methods that will minimize any increase in trout water temperature that will limit temperature increases when incorporating ponding.
+Also, design the vegetated areas or grass swales and using other nonstructural controls

+Diffusion of runoff: stormwater discharge points in the HVRA shall incorporate BMPs to

+- C. The maintenance agreement shall be recorded with the applicable county (Carver, Dakota, Hennepin, Scott, or Ramsey) as part of the LGU or other development approval process.
+The District may require that stormwater management structures and facilities be publicly dedicated or placed in a conservation easement, giving rights of enforcement to an LGU, the District, or other appropriate public authority. - D. A public entity assuming a maintenance obligation may submit a written executed agreement in lieu of the recorded maintenance agreement. - 1199 5.4.45.4.5 Alternative Measures - 1200 At sites where infiltration is infeasible, an applicant must comply with the NPDES General Construction - 1201 Permit, issued by the MPCA, August 1, 2018, as amended. - 1202 REQUIRED INFORMATION AND EXHIBITS - 1203 The following exhibits must accompany the permit application (one hardcopy set of plans [11 inches by - 1204 17 inches] and one set as electronic files in a format acceptable to the District): - 1205 5.5.1 Narrative - 1206 A cover letter and narrative that includes the following:
-1203 5.5 REQUIRED INFORMATION AND EXHIBITS